mjkoster/interfaces/draft-ietf-core-interfaces.md

 Observing Collections         {#observing}
 ---------------------
-Resource Observation I-D.ietf-core-dynlink using CoAP {{RFC7252}} MAY be supported on items in a collection.
+Resource Observation via {{I-D.ietf-core-dynlink}} using CoAP {{RFC7252}} MAY be supported on items in a collection.
 A subset of the conditional observe parameters MAY be specified to apply.
 In most cases pmin and pmax are useful.
 Resource observation on a collection's items resource MAY report any changes of resource state in any item in the collection.
 Observation Responses, or notifications, SHOULD provide representations of the resources that have changed in SenML Content-Format.
 Notifications MAY include multiple observations of a particular resource, with SenML time stamps indicating the observation times.

 Collection Types            {#collection-types}
 ----------------